paradigmxyz/reth/book/networking/p2p/network/README.md

 Note that the `Peer` struct contains a field `transactions`, which is an [LRU cache](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) of the transactions this peer is aware of.

-TODO: Is the cache actually _used_ anywhere?
-(I.e., is `contains` called anywhere on it?)
-I can't find any such cases...

 The `request_tx` field on the `Peer` is used the sender end of a channel to send requests to the session with the peer.

 After the `Peer` is added to `TransactionsManager.peers`, the hashes of all of the transactions in the node's transaction pool are sent to the peer in a [`NewPooledTransactionHashes` message](https://github.com/ethereum/devp2p/blob/master/caps/eth.md#newpooledtransactionhashes-0x08).